Applications are currently closed.

 A foundational aspect of Indigo Arts Alliance’s mission is to amplify and empower Black and Brown artists who enrich our local community.
 The goal of the David C. Driskell Fellowship Program is to identify talented Maine based artists whose work is of excellent artistic merit and is open to all artistic career stages.
-That is why Indigo Arts Alliance is proud to offer rent free studio space to our Maine based community!
-We are excited to announce the opening of our new Black Seed Studio for Black and Brown artists that reside in the state of Maine.
+That is why Indigo Arts Alliance is proud to offer rent free studio space to our Maine based and/or Maine rooted community!

 About Indigo Arts Alliance:

 We amplify the creative voices and visions of global and local artists and facilitate cross-cultural collaboration using a multidisciplinary approach.
 Our mission is to connect Black and Brown artists from around the world with Maine’s artists of African descent through a multidisciplinary artist-in-residency program that embodies a Black-led approach to creativity, community-building, and mentoring.
 We are an incubator for Black and Brown artists.

 David C. Driskell served as the Elder Advisor to Indigo Arts Alliance.
 His mentorship, advice and support helped to affirm and inform our unique model.
 David generously shared his wealth of knowledge and experience in ways that have been instrumental in helping to sow the seeds for the future growth of the organization.

 David C. Driskell revolutionized the field of African American art through his scholarship, innovation and humanity.